wy3148/lambda-go/README.md

 # lambda-go
+AWS has supported Go written functions on the lambda.
-Examples of lambda in Go on AWS platform
+Here are some examples of lambda in Go on AWS platform.